 Take time to relax; get a massage or simply try to spend some time doing the things you enjoy.
 Even just taking a few deep breaths can help calm you when times are rough.
 Focus on taking good care of your physical health, too.
 Eating well and exercising can play a major role in your state of mind.

 The Washington State divorce process can seem complicated, especially if you are not accustomed to dealing with legal matters.
 There are a number of court forms to file, and waiting periods and other hurdles to clear.
 By learning about this process and knowing what to expect, you can lessen your anxiety.
 Knowing you have a knowledgeable divorce lawyer on your side to guide you through the process will also help.

-If you are considering filing for divorce in Spokane, the staff at David J. Crouse & Associates, PLLC can help you navigate the legal process and offer guidance through this tough time.
+If you are considering filing for divorce in Spokane, the staff at Crouse Erickson can help you navigate the legal process and offer guidance through this tough time.
 Call us today at 509-624-1380 to schedule a time to meet with a Washington State divorce and child custody attorney.